cansavvy/python/05-cleaning-data_03-tidying-data.md

 |  3 | EN = Endangered             |
 |  4 | VU = Vulnerable             |

 In this dataset, we see that there is a single column that includes *both* the abbreviation for the conservation term as well as what that abbreviation means.
 Recall that this violates one of the tidy data principles covered in the first lesson: Put just one thing in a cell.
 To work with these data, you could imagine that you may want these two pieces of information (the abbreviation and the description) in two different columns.
-We'll use the [`str.split`](https://pandas.pydata.org/docs/reference/api/pandas.Series.str.split.html) method of the column to separate the abbrevation and description.
+We'll use the [`str.split`](https://pandas.pydata.org/docs/reference/api/pandas.Series.str.split.html) method of the column to separate the abbreviation and description.

 ```python
 separated = conservation["conservation abbreviation"].str.split(" = ", expand=True)